by anthony on 12/24/10 at 4:33 pm

 On the road, green means go and red means stop to drivers.
 However, if you use this real-world mapping on your buttons, color blind users won’t know which one is the primary or secondary action because they’ll see both buttons as the same color.
 This will cause a conflict in the user’s mental processing and affect their decision-making when clicking a button.
 To avoid this, choose either green or red for one of your action buttons, but never both.

 Choosing colors to use for your website is important for aesthetic reasons, but also accessibility reasons.
 If you care about your users, choose color combinations that are accessible to color blind users.
-They may be in the minority, but they still deserve a good user experience when they visit your website.
+You may not have a lot of them, but blind users still deserve a good user experience, so that they can get the most out of your website.